 First year students take the traditional courses required by most law schools including Torts, Property, Civil Procedure, Criminal Law, and Contracts.
 Students also take a dedicated course in academic support designed to get new law students familiar with the unique challenges of law school.

 In the summer between their first and second years, all students participate in a credit earning legal externship.
 The externship provides an early opportunity to gain hands on experience and to increase students’ practical understanding of the law.

-Second year students continue the core legal curriculum with a focus on the subjects tested on most state bar exams, including Criminal Procedure, Constitutional Law, and Professional Responsibility.
+Second year students continue the core legal curriculum with a focus on the subjects tested on most state bar exams, including Criminal Procedure, Constitutional Law, Evidence, and Professional Responsibility.